 Surface Water Contamination from Groundwater.
-Because surface water and groundwater are in at least partial hydraulic communication, shallow groundwater could seep into the ponds or restored tidal habitat or the surrounding sloughs and Bay.
+Because surface water and groundwater are in at least partial hydraulic communication, perched groundwater from the shallow water-bearing zone could seep into the ponds or restored tidal habitat or the surrounding sloughs and Bay.
 Fuel and solvent spills affect the shallow aquifers in industrialized areas of the South Bay, and the resulting plumes migrate in the groundwater flow direction.